marhel/r68k/README.md

 - Add user/API-documentation and usage examples

 ## Assembler
 The Assembler supports the full instruction set.
-It can assemble all valid instructions (which has been verified by disassembling all 64K possible opcodes, making sure that all valid opcodes assemble back to the same sequence of bytes.
+It can assemble all valid instructions, which has been verified by disassembling all 64K possible opcodes, making sure that all valid opcodes assemble back to the same sequence of bytes.

 The parser is based on [the Pest PEG parser generator](https://github.com/dragostis/pest) and supports the full instruction set, and a few directives (but documentation of supported assembler directives is still missing).